neumino/neumino.github.io/movies.md

-### Deadwood: The Movie
+### The Last Black Man in San Francisco
-*Released on 2019-05-31, vote average 7.4*
+*Released on 2019-06-14, vote average 8*

-Follow the 10-year reunion of the Deadwood camp to celebrate South Dakota&#39;s statehood.
-Former rivalries are reignited, alliances are tested and old wounds are reopened, as all are left to navigate the inevitable changes that modernity and time have wrought.
+Jimmie Fails dreams of reclaiming the Victorian home his grandfather built in the heart of San Francisco.
+Joined on his quest by his best friend Mont, Jimmie searches for belonging in a rapidly changing city that seems to have left them behind.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/tAcftIUE6MQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/C0FnJDhY9-0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>